deanturpin/germs.dev/posts/repairs.md

 - [ ] Grease gasket

 ## Longines 12.92
 Hands a little fragile, no case, 27.8mm movement, 26mm dial.
 I found a 16-jewel version with a wobbly balance to use as a donor, so basically I'll make one good one out of the two.
-Might be easier just to stick the good balance in the 16-jewel.
+Might've been easier to just to stick the good balance in the 16-jewel, but it seems both balances are a little wobbly.
+Will service and try again.

 See (Longines serial numbers](https://millenarywatches.com/longines-serial-number/).

 ### Issues
 #### 15-jewel